 It's amazing that no one has ever thought to write a thriller about this before.
 There have been plenty of storylines about identity theft – The Net, The Talented Mr. Ripley, Catch Me If You Can.
-Yet, every year, thousands of women go on maternity leave, placing so much of importance in the hands of the stranger who sits in for them.
-Huge dramatic potential there.
+Yet, every year, thousands of women go on maternity leave, placing their working lives into hands of the stranger who covers for them whilst they convalesce.

 Enter the BBC.
 Only a few weeks after the magnificent Apple Tree Yard the Corporation is back with another female-focused thriller.
 Episode one introduces Ellen (Morven Christie), the rising star in a Glasgow architecture firm.
 While working on a career-defining project, a library, she finds she is pregnant.